 P.S.
 Between you and me, this salmon recipe wrapped in tinfoil makes the perfect addition to a campfire main dish.
 Prepare at home by throwing salmon and all ingredients together into a ziplock bag and place it in your cooler until you’re ready to use.
 Wrap salmon in tinfoil and tuck it into the coals or above a campfire grill away from direct heat for roughly 20 minutes.
 Ta-da!
 Your knight in shining tinfoil saves the day!

 There we have it, an impossibly hard salmon to overcook, now that’s my kinda recipe!
-Grab yourself another glass of wine -you deserve it!
+Now grab yourself another glass of wine -you deserve it!

 Health & Happiness,